Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q3: Can IDCF be easily surpassed by TCF with a 175B LLM?

 It is worth noting that the above conclusions are based on the assumption that user-item interaction feedback serves as the gold standard for the recommendation task, but this may not always be the case in practice.
 As a limitation, this study does not address this issue, as the entire theory of modern recommender systems is currently based on this assumption.

-\section{Q3: Can IDCF be easily surpassed by TCF with a 175B parameter LM?}
+\section{Q3: Can IDCF be easily surpassed by TCF with a 175B LLM?}

-TCF is a classical paradigm for text-based recommender systems, while IDCF is the dominant paradigm in the entire field of recommender systems.
-Can TCF models with a 175B parameter LM easily beat IDCF models with free and learnable item vectors?
-While many prior studies have reported that TCF models achieved state-of-the-art results, few have explicitly compared their models with corresponding IDCF counterparts \textit{under the same backbone networks and experimental settings (including samplers and loss functions)}.
-Moreover, many of them focus on cold item setting, with fewer studies explicitly examining regular (with both cold and warm items) or popular item settings.
-Recently,~\citep{yuan2023go} discovered that TCF can be comparable to IDCF by jointly training a 100-million parameter LM, but frozen representations still significantly underperformed.
-Therefore, a natural question is whether our conclusions would differ if we use a 175B parameter LM as the item encoder?
+TCF is a classical paradigm for text-based recommendation, while IDCF is the dominant paradigm in the entire field of RS.
+Can TCF models with a 175B parameter LLM easily beat IDCF models with learnable item embedding vectors?
+While many prior studies have reported that their TCF models achieved state-of-the-art results, few have explicitly and fairly compared their models with corresponding IDCF counterparts \textit{under the same backbone networks and experimental settings (including samplers and loss functions)}.
+Moreover, many of them focus on cold item setting, with fewer studies explicitly examining regular (with both cold and warm items) or warm item settings.
+Recently,~\citep{yuan2023go} discovered that TCF can be comparable to IDCF by jointly training a 100M parameter LM, but frozen LM still significantly underperformed.
+Therefore, a natural question is whether our conclusions would differ if we use a 1000x larger LLM as the item encoder?